In this post, we will learn how to add an event to your device calendar in android.

 The above snippet will invoke the calendar application with empty fields and allow user to enter the event details before adding.
 However, you can pre-fill the event details by passing the details in the form of intent extras.
 The Extras values describes the event details, such as event start time, event end time, event title, event description, etc.

-The following two class are important to understand for adding the events.
+The following two class are important to understanding for adding the events.

 CalendarContract: Defines the data model of calendar and event related information.
 This data is stored in a number of tables, listed below.